actions/setup-node/docs/advanced-usage.md

 ## Nightly versions

 You can specify a nightly version to download it from https://nodejs.org/download/nightly.

+### Install nightly build for specific node version

 ```yaml
 jobs: